EliAndrewC/l7r/setting/l7r.md

 ### The Moto Daimyo

-The "Moto clan" (or "Moto tribe") is the "ruling" tribe of the Moto.
+The "Moto Clan" (or "Moto tribe") is the "ruling" tribe of the Moto.
 The word "Moto" literally means "human", so they are the "Human clan" in their language.
-The khan of the Moto tribe is always officially the daimyo of the Moto family according to both the Imperial and Unicorn clan governments.
+The khan of the Moto tribe is always officially the daimyo of the Moto Family according to both the Imperial and Unicorn Clan governments.

-The Moto daimyo is sometimes "just" the khan of the local Moto clan.
+The Moto daimyo is sometimes "just" the khan of the local Moto Clan.
 This is the largest and wealthiest of the Moto families, so the Moto khan is a significant figure even in the worst of times, when other Moto clans don't care much for his opinion.
 Unlike most other families in the Empire, the Moto daimyo is always male.

 Moto Gaheris is the most successful Moto khan in centuries (maybe ever), having unified the clans to all ride under his banner and call him "the khan of khans"